sugichiin/RealGraphOF/singlemachine_compare.md

-# EQ 3.
+# EQ3.
 Comparison with single-machine-based graph engines.

 We compare RGOF with 5 state-of-the-art single-machine-based graph engines on remote storage, `GraphChi`, `X-Stream`, `GridGraph`, `TurboGraph`, and `FlashGraph`.
 We employed BFS, PR, and WCC algorithms, which are commonly provided by all these graph engines.